 Purchasing A Travel Backpack

 What makes a bag that you travel with a travel backpack?
-There are so many niches in the pack market that it can get exhausting.
-And truth be told, sometimes we prefer to travel with something that crosses over for other uses, like a blend between a duffel and a travel backpack, or an airline friendly backpacking style pack.
-Several outdoor and travel gear companies have carefully thought through everything that might help make life on the road a little more relaxed, from suitcase-like panel-loading features to detachable daypacks, padded carry handles, lockable zippers, zip-open, and lay-flat electronics pockets, and covers that zip up to protect shoulder straps from hungry airport luggage escalators.
+There are so many niche products in the pack market that it can get exhausting to comb through the nuances that separate a travel backpack from a commuter bag from a laptop bag.
+Truth be told, there is a lot of overlap between categories, and sometimes we prefer to travel with something that has multiple uses.
+A blend between a duffel and a travel backpack, or an airline-friendly backpacking style pack are both good examples.
+Several outdoor and travel gear companies have carefully thought through everything that might help make life on the road a little more manageable, from suitcase-like panel-loading features to detachable daypacks, padded carry handles, lockable zippers, zip-open vs lay-flat electronics pockets, and covers that zip up to protect shoulder straps from hungry airport luggage escalators.

-Travel packs can be less comfortable than traditional backpacking or crag bags and aren't as well-suited to longer outdoor excursions.
-For example, if you're planning a 10-day backpacking trip in the Alps in the middle of a three-week hostel-hopping European adventure, then it may be wiser to purchase a backpacking pack like the Arc'teryx Bora AR 63 for men or the Ultralight Adventure Equipment Circuit for women and a packable travel daypack like the Osprey Talon 22.
+Travel packs can be less comfortable than traditional backpacking or crag bags and aren't as well-suited to longer outdoor excursions or super heavy loads.
+For example, if you're planning a 10-day backpacking trip in the Alps in the middle of a three-week hostel-hopping European adventure, then it may be wiser to purchase a dedicated hiking backpack or one of the top ultralight backpacks, and maybe pair it with one of our favorite daypacks.
 Plus, if you're not that into specialized travel features, then a backpacking pack will not only get your stuff to locales around the globe but will also serve you well on hikes at home by saving space in your closet — and in your budget.
-You will, however, find several backpacks in this review that we would also take hiking, climbing, or on other outdoor adventures.
+You will, however, find several backpacks in this review that we would not hesitate to take on our hiking, climbing, or other outdoor adventures.

-Once you've thought through your backpack priorities, hopefully, you'll have a better idea of whether a travel-specific backpack will best meet your needs or whether a backpacking or crag bag is the ticket.
-If it's truly a travel pack you're after, read on as we discuss two of the most important aspects to consider when choosing your next travel pack.
+Once you've thought through your backpack priorities, you'll have a better idea of whether a travel-specific backpack will best meet your needs or if you should instead look at a backpacking or crag bag.
+If it's truly a travel pack you're after, read on as we discuss two of the most important aspects to consider when choosing your perfect pack.

 But First… A Note on Traveling Light

 Comfort is a key aspect of a good pack, and it became a hot topic during our testing.
-Much debate ensued, followed by research, field testing, more debate — and eventually some acquisitions and admissions.
+Much debate ensued, followed by research, field testing, and more debate; eventually, there were some acquisitions and admissions.
 Here is a distillation of our thoughts:

 One way to make your travels more comfortable is to carry less stuff.
-Technology today allows us to pick clothing, gear, luggage, etc. made of lightweight and very durable materials.
-Those are the items that often end up being award winners on this website.
-Choose your gear carefully, and the payoff can be huge.
-More expense upfront often translates to gear with a longer lifespan, nice style, more versatility, and less wear and tear on your body because you're not carrying so much weight on your back.
+Technology today allows us to pick clothing, gear, luggage, etc., made of lightweight and very durable materials, and when you choose your gear carefully, the payoff can be huge.
+When it comes to packing all these items for your weeklong trip, more expense upfront often translates to gear with a longer lifespan, nicer styles, more versatility, and less wear and tear on your body because you're not carrying so much weight on your back.
 And if a whole new wardrobe of ultralight undies is not in your budget for this trip, remember the old-fashioned way of going ultralight: take fewer things and choose your features wisely so they work for you instead of against you.

 Alternatives to Travel Backpacks

-There are a few alternatives that we examine below: duffel bags, daypacks, and laptop packs.
-If you are looking for a bigger pack to take into the backcountry, then check out our reviews of The Best Backpacking Backpack and The Best Women's Backpacking Backpack.
+There are a few alternatives to a travel backpack that we examine below: duffel bags, daypacks, and laptop packs.
+If you are looking for a bigger pack to take into the backcountry, then check out our reviews of the best backpacking backpack and top women's backpacking backpacks.

 Uses for Travel Packs

-The demands of traveling are as varied as the places you can go.
+The demands of traveling are as varied as the places you can go, and having a bag that can wear many hats is invaluable.
 Below we examine several uses for travel packs and give specific recommendations.

 Replacement for Luggage

-Traditional rolling luggage can be hard to carry if you are traveling through various different terrains.
+Traditional rolling luggage can be hard to carry if you are traveling over anything other than smooth airport linoleum or evenly paved sidewalks.
 The ability to carry all your stuff on your back means that you can stay hands-free while navigating through tight crowds or use your hands to carry something else like a messenger bag or a guitar.
-Walking with a pack on your shoulders is also easier than parting the waters in a crowded airport, towing a rolling suitcase behind you, especially if you frequently head off the beaten track or use public transport.
-We love the Peak Design Travel Backpack for its impeccable comfort and stellar travel features.
+Walking with a pack on your shoulders is also easier than parting the waters in a crowd, towing a rolling suitcase behind you, especially if you frequently head off the beaten track or use public transport.

 Quick Weekend Trips